 The Trust Declaration requires that the Fund have a minimum of three (3) Trustees and a maximum of ten (10) Trustees.
-The Board of Trustees currently consists of seven (7) Trustees with all seven (7) standing for reappointment.
+The Board of Trustees currently consists of seven (7) Trustees with six of the seven (7) standing for re-election.
+After many years of service, Mr. Walter Comrie decided not to stand for re-election in May, 2015.
+In addition to the six current Trustees, Ms. Sally Savoia has agreed to stand for election as a new Trustee.
+Ms. Savoia is a former Vice President and Chief Human Resource Officer for Praxair Inc. and currently is an independent corporate consultant resident in Connecticut, USA.

 The Trust Declaration also requires that the majority of the Trustees be residents of Canada within the meaning of the Tax Act.
-Of the current Seven Trustees of the Fund, five are residents of Canada within the meaning of the Tax Act.
+Of the current seven Trustees of the Fund, five are residents of Canada within the meaning of the Tax Act.